 Our reputation in respect of overseas work is reflected in the breadth of international clients and projects in which Keating Chambers have been involved.
 Our international arbitration experience predominantly involves large scale construction and infrastructure projects, energy and power plants and shipbuilding disputes.

-Our barristers act in high value arbitrations for clients all over the world, including Abu Dhabi, Australia, Brazil, Dubai, Hong Kong, Kazakhstan, Norway, Qatar, South Korea, Russia, Singapore, South Africa, South America, Trinidad and Tobago, and the USA.
+Our barristers act in high value arbitrations for clients all over the world, including Abu Dhabi, Australia, Brazil, Dubai, Hong Kong, Kazakhstan, Norway, Qatar, South Korea, Russia, Singapore, Oman, South Africa, South America, the Caribbean, and the USA.
 Their experience brings a familiarity of both procedural and substantive law in numerous jurisdictions, and of the rules and procedures particular to the various institutions.

 In addition to our full-time arbitrators, senior members of Chambers are often appointed as arbitrators by many of the world’s leading appointing bodies, such as the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA) and other overseas centres including Dubai (DIAC), Hong Kong (HKIAC), Malaysia (KLRAC) and Singapore (SIAC).
 They are also appointed directly by parties to arbitrations under ICSID and UNCITRAL rules.
 Please contact our designated ADR clerk, Oliver Goldsmith, for more details.

 Investment Treaty Arbitration